Adriankhl/Awesome-CV/khl/questions.md

 Here is the repository: https://github.com/adriankhl/relativitization

-## Research of research institute: Please give details of your responsibilities and what you learnt from this experience (maximum 500 words)
+## Research on research institute: Please give details of your responsibilities and what you learnt from this experience (maximum 500 words)

 I was a pivotal part of a global team spanning 5 countries that dissected the dynamics of research funding allocation, specifically examining gender biases within the schemes.
 My role encompassed diverse technical tasks, including data manipulation using SQL and Python, crafting intricate statistical and Bayesian models, and translating these models into Python codes.